appbaseio/appbase-js/README.md

 ## Quick Example

+Working code snippets where each step builds on the previous ones.

 #### Step 1: Add some data into the app (uses elasticsearch.js)
 ```js
 // app and authentication configurations